xavibenjamin/brightlycolored.org/_posts/2017-12-15-my-brief-review-of-star-wars-the-last-jedi.markdown

 ---
 title: "My Brief Review of ‘Star Wars: The Last Jedi’"
+subtitle: The latest of the Star Wars saga films is a fresh, new, and exciting chapter of my favorite franchise
 custom_type: post
 tags: [ movies, star wars, brief review ]
 rating: 5